Azure/azure-mobile-apps/README.md

 ## Documentation

-You can find the latest documentation on [docs.microsoft.com](https://docs.microsoft.com/azure/developer/mobile-apps/azure-mobile-apps/overview), and pre-release documentation in our docs directory.
+You can find the latest documentation on [docs.microsoft.com](https://docs.microsoft.com/azure/developer/mobile-apps/azure-mobile-apps/overview).
+Additional information will be added to the repository Wiki when appropriate.

 ## Contributing